405-line television system: Vertical resolution

+Video recordings

 Original

 A few 405-line videotapes still survive.
 However, the majority of surviving 405-line programmes are in the form of black and white film telerecordings, usually with optical soundtracks.
 Occasionally video re-recording would be employed instead, with a 625-line camera pointing at a 405-line monitor.
 This preserves the original 50-field interlaced format, but with some geometrical distortions owing to the curvature of the CRT monitors used at the time.

 Modern

 405-line programming may be recorded and played on an unmodified VHS or Betamax video recorder, as long as the input to the recorder is baseband rather than RF.
 Thus, various modern video recordings of 405-line programming also exist.
 Betamax was sometimes preferred for this, as the dropout compensator could be switched off on certain models for use with PCM digital audio decoders.